 For new users, below is the link for registering CITI system.
 Please affiliate yourself with Simmons.

 Student Researchers who are conducting minimal risk research should choose Students.
+Students must complete the 3 required modules plus 1 elective module to generate a certificate of completion.

 Other Researchers, such as faculty, and students involved in more than minimal risk research should select Social & Behavioral.